 Don’t just let your content run wild, though!
 Something you want to keep in mind as you move forward is that since this marketing method is so targeted, it’s important not to overwhelm these prospects by bombarding them with repeat messages across multiple channels.

-You want to dance-the-line on the correct balance of catching your target’s attention without turning them off.
+You want to dance the line on the correct balance of catching your target’s attention without turning them off.
 No one likes to be hounded by salespeople, and your target is no different.

 6. Measure and share your results

-Time to check out how your campaign went.
+It’s time to check out how your campaign went.
 After your campaign has been running for 30 to 60 days, you will want to evaluate the data and measure the effectiveness of your account-based marketing efforts.

 Ask your team some critical questions like: